gibbok/frontend-boilerplate/README.md

 ## ENV variables

-By default the links checker and end to end testing are pointing to productions sites, you can set alternative  URLS by setting the following env variables in your terminal.
+By default the links checker and end to end testing are pointing to productions sites, you can use alternative URLs by setting the following env variables in your terminal:

-Defaults:

 Env variable for links checker and their defaults:

 |                      |                               |
 |----------------------|-------------------------------|